π Your First Automation

 - Uses a LLM to transform the notes into a professional summary

-- Return the final notes document
+- Returns the final notes document

 This demonstrates a common interactive workflow pattern youβll use in many Loopstack automations.